 Evidence for the BOE Team to validate during the onsite visit: Confirm via interviews

-RESPONSE: Teacher Education Applications will be available during the onsite visit including documentation of experience working with children.
+RESPONSE: Teacher Education Applications will be available during the on-site visit including documentation of experience working with children.

 Our application currently includes identifying experiences working with children; however, it has not required additional documentation.
 At this time, we are contacting applicants and requesting documentation of their experiences working with children as an addendum to their applications.
 We recognize the value of prior experience in order to ascertain their level of experience and dispositions.